-First of all, Tesla revealed the locations of the first six Supercharger stations, which will allow the Model S to travel long distances with ultra fast charging throughout California, parts of Nevada and Arizona.
+First of all, Tesla revealed the locations of the first six Supercharger stations.
+All which will allow the Model S to travel long distances with ultra fast charging.
+All throughout California, parts of Nevada and also Arizona.

-Each solar power system is designed to generate more energy from the sun over the course of a year than is consumed by Tesla vehicles using the Supercharger.
-This results in a slight net positive transfer of sunlight generated power back to the electricity grid.
+Each solar power system is designed to generate more energy from the sun over the course of a year.
+Especially more than is consumed by Tesla vehicles using the Supercharger.
+This results in a slight net positive effect.
+For this is also a green transfer of sunlight going back.
+I mean generated power back to the electricity grid.

 The six California locations unveiled today are just the beginning.
 By next year, we plan to install Superchargers in high traffic corridors across the continental United States, enabling fast, purely electric travel from Vancouver to San Diego, Miami to Montreal and Los Angeles to New York.
 Tesla will also begin installing Superchargers in Europe and Asia in the second half of 2013.

-The Supercharger is substantially more powerful than any charging technology to date, providing almost 100 kilowatts of power to the Model S, with the potential to go as high as 120 kilowatts in the future.
-This can replenish three hours of driving at 60 mph in about half an hour, which is the convenience inflection point for travelers at a highway rest stop.
+In conclusion, the Supercharger is substantially more powerful than any charging technology to date.
+Thereby providing almost 100 kilowatts of power to the Model S, with the potential to go as high as 120 kilowatts in the future.
+This can also replenish three hours of driving at 60 mph in about half an hour.
+That’s the convenience inflection point for travelers at a highway rest stop.